foundersandcoders/Product-Management-Curriculum/core-modules/discovery-workshop/user-research-scripting.md

 ### What?

 During the Discovery Phase, the key goal is to do exploratory research.
-User research is about trying to get to the core of what a user is trying to do and what their problems are.
+User Research is about trying to get to the core of what a user is trying to do and what their problems are.

 This can involve: one-on-one interviews, focus groups, steering groups or group interviews.